 Thankfully, not everything is doom and gloom.

 With higher interest rates, Singaporean banks have already increased interest rates on their savings accounts and fixed deposits.
-Singapore Government Securities such as the Singapore Savings Bond (SSB), Singapore Government Securities (SGS) bonds and Treasury Bills (T-Bills) have also risen in the past few months.
+Singapore Government Securities such as the Singapore Savings Bond (SSB), Singapore Government Securities (SGS) bonds and Treasury Bills (T-Bills) have also risen but have been falling the past few months.

 That said, when that might happen is anyone’s guess as new information continues to be analysed by the Fed.

 In Singapore, the effects of inflation and rising interest rates have been rising in tandem with what is happening in the U.S.